 Throughout this post, the pronunciation of the characters has been given next to them in Roman letters with some funny-looking accents.
 This is pinyin, and it will become a familiar friend as you take your first steps into the world of Chinese language learning.

-In Chinese, 拼音pīnyīn simply means ‘phonetic’, and it’s the official form of Romanisation in the People’s Republic of China.
+In Chinese, 拼音pīnyīn simply means “phonetic”, and it’s the official form of Romanisation in the People’s Republic of China.
 Pinyin allows you to write Chinese words phonetically.
-And those ‘accents’ are not accents at all – they’re tone marks telling you which of the four tones to use when reading a word.

-Chinese children learn pinyin to help them learn characters and correct pronunciation.
+Chinese children learn pinyin to help them learn characters and correct Chinese pronunciation.
 And as a learner of Chinese, you will do the same before you even begin to look at characters.

 While some of the letters in pinyin are pronounced very differently to English, it’s not hard to learn.
 And this system will act like a pair of stabilisers on a bike that will allow you to read and write in Chinese before you are ready to start using characters.